 We recommend you do your research using the below:

 Industry, community, and organizational research can uncover clues about how much someone with your experience might get paid.
 Remember that you are an individual with unique gifts and talents that might shift the data in one direction or another.
 Before you determine your final negotiation figures, you'll need to take a hard look at your performance and career.

 With outside data and reflective analysis, you should determine a range that's right for you.
 Include the lowest number you'll accept and sketch out notes about where you think you should be in this job.
 Those are the numbers you'll rely on as you negotiate.

 In the last step, we told you to think about how much money you make, and whether or not that's appropriate.
 You know that data, but you should never share it with your recruiter.

-In some parts of the country, says Business Insider, companies can't legally require you to disclose your salary history.
+In some parts of the country and Puerto Rico, companies can't legally require you to disclose your salary history.
 New laws designed to level the playing field for women make it illegal for employers to ask about the past before deciding on a future compensation package.

 If the number you're given:

 You can hold these conversations via email, but in general, it's best to pick up the phone or schedule a meeting to discuss the hard numbers.
 This is a negotiation in which you'll offer a number, they will counter, and so forth.
 Your voice and body language help you make the case, and there's no delay in answers.
 If it's possible, real-time talks are always best.